mirceamesesan/100DaysOfCode/README.md

 # 100DaysOfCode
 This program will help me focus on exploring more of my recent passion for code.
-I will have split the daily session between learning and applied code on some of my projects.
-The main focus is to become a Python expert
+The daily session will be 1h long and will most likely be in the evening/morning.
+I will split the sessions between learning and applying to real projects.
+Primary focus is to become confortable in Python so that I can challenge myself to almost anything.

 ## Python Class
 Here are some skills and topics that I'll try to master in durint the 100 Day Program: